kasperbilde/openfoam-workshop/index.md

 On-going work is made to determine the best suited desing for marine installation for effective accelerated sedimentation.

+Optimising the flocculation system allows for less pollutants discharged to the Oceans.

 ---

 # Source files